d-rideout/MeleeWizard/doc/HouseRules.md

 during its action phase, in contradiction to the falling rule as stated in the Codex.
 What is the resolution to this?
   * I am going to side with the trampling rules in this case.

+## Deviations from Official Rules:
+For the most part I want to stick as close as possible to the published rules, at least in the beginning.
+Later we can discuss deviations from these rules.

+Besides some minor tweaks mentioned above, the only deviation from the official rules will be in the xp value of wallclock time.
+The official TFT rules grant 1 xp per 12 minutes of wallclock time.
+It also grants xp for 'making n die rolls', with n>3 (does hitting a dodging foe count for extra xp??), and also for playing in character.
+When one is not playing with the full TFT rules (e.g. with talents), there are very few n die rolls, with n>3.
+Also in certain situations it can be difficult to 'play in character', e.g. in a pure combat scenario.

+I thus offer two alternate rates of xp accrual: 1 xp / 10 min, and 1 xp / 6
+min.
+The `mewcosq` tool will use the latter of these for the moment.
+(In a real extended campaign, which has play time outside of battles, you should not use the 'time xp' awarded by `mewcosq` anyway -- keep track of the wallclock time separately.)

 ---